nahiyananwar/Python-Basic-Projects/README.md

-# Python-Projects
+# Python-Basic-Projects
-These are some of the Python Projects that I did while learning Python.
+These are some of the Basic Python Projects that I did while learning Python.